app-sre/qontract-server/README.md

 ### Preload bundles

 Especially during PR checks, a `qontract-server` with multiple bundles preloaded simplifies test infra setup.
-For this the env variable `INIT_BUNDLE` to specify a comma separated list of bundle references of the following form
+For this the env variable `INIT_BUNDLES` to specify a comma separated list of bundle references of the following form

 - fs://path/to/bundle
 - s3://bundle-key

 The s3 flavour relies on the `AWS_*` env variables to specify the bucket and configure authentication. the specified `bundle-key` is used as `AWS_S3_KEY`.

-The bundles listed in `INIT_BUNDLE` are added to the `qontract-server` in the order they are specified.
+The bundles listed in `INIT_BUNDLES` are added to the `qontract-server` in the order they are specified.
 This means that the bundle listed last is also the one returned by the `/sha256` endpoint.

 ## Style